Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 2: GenAI-Driven Market Comparison

-\begin{itemize} \item \textit{GraphRAG} \cite{edge2025localglobalgraphrag}: Enhances the RAG system by incorporating a knowledge graph that explicitly models entities and their relationships, thereby improving retrieval accuracy and contextual understanding. \item \textit{PathRAG} \cite{pathrag}: Focuses on retrieving key relational paths from an indexing graph and converting these paths into textual form for LLM prompting.
-This approach reduces redundancy and enhances the logical coherence of generated responses by guiding the LLM through structured relational information. \item \textit{Agentic RAG}: Introduces AI agents (compare Section~\ref{sec:multi_agent_system}) into the RAG pipeline, enabling dynamic decision-making and tool selection during the retrieval process.
+\begin{itemize} \item \textbf{GraphRAG} \cite{edge2025localglobalgraphrag}: Enhances the RAG system by incorporating a knowledge graph that explicitly models entities and their relationships.
+In particular, multi-hop reasoning across related entities can resolve ambiguities that single-step retrieval may miss. \item \textbf{Agentic RAG} \cite{singh2025agenticrag}: Introduces AI agents (compare Section~\ref{sec:multi_agent_system}) into the RAG pipeline, enabling dynamic decision-making and tool selection during the retrieval process.
 These agents can determine the necessity of external information, select appropriate data sources, and iteratively refine retrieval strategies based on the complexity of the user query. \end{itemize}